yt-project/yt/doc/source/cookbook/calculating_information.rst

 This recipe shows how to use `yt` to read data and put it on a uniform grid to interface with the NumPy FFT routines and create a turbulent kinetic energy power spectrum.
-(Note: the dataset use here is sort of low resolution, so the turbulence is not very well-developed.
+(Note: the dataset used here is of low resolution, so the turbulence is not very well-developed.
 The spike at high wavenumbers is due to non-periodicity in the z-direction).

 .. yt_cookbook:: power_spectrum_example.py